 Undergraduate students who already hold 60 credits of undergraduate education can opt for the online Bachelor of Science in Business Administration program.

-Graduate students can pursue the online Master of Science in Accounting consisting of core courses focused on professional skills and specialized electives.
+Alternatively, graduate students can pursue the online Master of Science in Accounting.
+Most noteworthy is that this consists of core courses focused on professional skills and specialized electives.
 The online MS and MBA programs at Rider University cost $28,200 in tuition fees.

 19. University of South Dakota